vtisweden/java-projects/samgods/docs/README.md

 ![](program-flow.png)

-1. **Data preparation** In-data extraced from the Samgods production version (this is a different program operated by TRV) is extracted into csv files.
+1. **Data preparation** Scenario data and parameters from TRV-Samgods are extracted into csv files.
 These files are described further below.

 2. **Routing** If routes between all terminals are not yet available, they are computed and stored in a json file.
 If they have been computed before, they can be loaded from a json file.

-3. **Shipper choices** All shippers choose the transport chains along their goods are to be transported.
+3. **Shipper choices** All shippers choose the transport chains along which their goods are to be transported.
 In the first iteration, transport costs are guessed.
-In all following, they are decided by the carriers.
+In all following iterations, they are decided by the carriers.

 4. **Carrier choices** Given the transportation requests from the shippers, the carriers decide how many vehicles of different classes are deployed between all pairs of terminals.